- Does Gen Z Have it Harder Than Millennials? - November 20, 2023

 If you can sit down and figure out based on your income and savings rate how long it will take you to retire, this will give you a starting clue as to what your retirement timeframe is.
 So for example if you’ve been saving like crazy and are only a few years away from retirement, you don’t need to take on much equity exposure to hit your retirement date.
 But if you’re 10-15 (or more!) years away, then you may as well load up on the equities since the S&P 500 has never lost money in that timeframe anyway.

-The next factor that determines your equity allocation is your risk tolerance.
+The next factor that determines your portfolio allocation is your risk tolerance.

 Wild Swings, You Make my Heart Sing